Understanding Evolution

 Observational Science

-Rather than identifying cause-and-effect relationships using experimental testing, observation science aims to identify associations between variables.
+Rather than identifying cause-and-effect relationships using experimental testing, observational science aims to identify associations between variables.
 As Kettlewell’s moth study is a classic example, sequencing genomes (pictured right) is a modern example of observational science.

 Historical Science